How to Set up an Aternos Server

 That’s a wrap!

 I hope you found this blog post helpful!
 We at Podcrash hope you have fun with your friends and get to enjoy the numerous amount of maps that are out there for players to enjoy!

 Make sure to subscribe to our newsletter and follow our social media accounts on Twitter and Instagram for more updates and helpful tutorials on everything Minecraft!
-You can also check out and play some of our amazing games that our team has made for both Minecraft Bedrock and Java edition!
+You can also check out and play some of the amazing games that our team has made for both Minecraft Bedrock and Java editions!